 .circleci/config.yml file shows the default workflow orchestration with two concurrent jobs.
 It is defined by using the

-jobs: key with a list of job names.
-The jobs have no dependencies defined, therefore they will run concurrently.
+jobs key with a list of job names.
+The jobs have no dependencies defined, so they will run concurrently.

 jobs: build: docker: - image: cimg/<language>:<version TAG> auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference steps: - checkout - run: <command> test: docker: - image: cimg/<language>:<version TAG> auth: username: mydockerhub-user password: $DOCKERHUB_PASSWORD # context / project UI env-var reference steps: - checkout - run: <command> workflows: version: 2 build_and_test: jobs: - build - test

 See the Sample Parallel Workflow config for a full example.

 When using workflows, try to do the following:

 - Move the quickest jobs up to the start of your workflows.
 For example, lint or syntax checking should happen before longer-running, more computationally expensive jobs.

 - Using a “setup” job at the start of a workflow can be helpful to do some preflight checks and populate a workspace for all the following jobs.